 Sekiro: Shadows Die Twice is another entry in FromSoftware's player masochism series that previously featured just the Souls and Bloodborne titles.
 While many loved Sekiro for keeping the challenging aspects up, some have asked for an easy mode which didn't sit well with the hardcore fans of the series.

-One of them seems to be a YouTuber, named LimitlessQuad, who took it upon himself to beat the game and prove that it really doesn't need training wheels .
+One of them seems to be a YouTuber, named LimitlessQuad, who took it upon himself to beat the game and .
 Many have beaten the game already and this attempt wouldn't stand out among them of not for one twist - LimitlessQuad is quadriplegic.

 As you can see in the video above, he is showing a fight against the Corrupted Monk that has given many a player nightmares, in part due to the horrific parasite popping out of the monk's neck, but mostly because they kept failing the challenge time and time again.